 Sets up clusters (ksqlDB cluster, Kafka cluster, or Schema Registry cluster).

 Responsible for setting up and managing Kafka clusters, brokers, networking, ksqlDB clusters, Connect clusters, and adding or removing nodes and performing upgrades.
 The

 ClusterAdminuser does not possess knowledge about the content of the cluster data and he/she delegates the ownership responsibility of those resources to users assigned the

 ResourceOwnerrole.
 For example, after creating topics the

 ClusterAdmincan set ownership to a specific user familiar with the topic data.

 Manages role bindings for users and groups in all clusters managed by MDS.

 Manages users and groups in a cluster, including the mapping of users and groups to roles.
 Has no access to any other resources.
 Typically, users with the

 UserAdminrole are tasked with setting up access to resources.
 Users granted this role should be extremely trustworthy because they can grant roles to themselves and others.
 You can monitor the actions of the

 UserAdminusing audit logs.

 Enables management of platform-wide security initiatives.

 Sets up security-related features (for example, encryption, tracking of audit logs, and watching for abnormal behavior).
 Provides a dedicated set of users for the initial setup and ongoing management of security functions.

 - Users or groups assigned this role on the MDS cluster and every registered Kafka cluster can manage the audit log configuration using the Confluent Metadata API.

 Provides operational management of clusters and scale applications as needed.

+Monitors the health of applications and clusters, including monitoring uptime.
 This role cannot create applications, nor does it allow you to view or edit the content of the topics.
 However, you can view what topics and partitions exist.

 Transfers the ownership of critical resources and to scale the ability to manage authorizations for those resources.

 - DeveloperRead, DeveloperWrite, DeveloperManage